SirvanD/Portfolio/README.md

 - Created with a focus on mobile first design and leveraging modern CSS.
 Try it on your phone now!

-- Front End - ReactJS, NextJS, and SASS for styling CSS Node.JS, <a href="https://sirvan.dev/"> Demo </a>
+- Front End Stack: ReactJS, NextJS, and SASS for styling CSS Node.JS, <a href="https://sirvan.dev/"> Demo </a>

 #### Application ScreenShot